umijs/umi/docs/plugins/api.md

 ### addEntryCodeAhead

-Add code at the beginning of the entry file (after import).
+Add code at the beginning of the entry file (after import). e.g.:

-e.g.

 ```ts
 api.addEntryCodeAhead(() => {